-CURiO: Curiously Interesting Facts About Lighting and Energy
+CURiO: Curiously Interesting Facts

 We’ve given advice, told stories, and answered many, many questions about lighting and electricity.
 In our research, we have come across a collection of curiously interesting facts about light bulbs and energy.
 So prepare to be entertained, intrigued, and perhaps learn a thing or two about the lighting you use every day.

 1. The world’s longest-lasting light bulb, the Centennial Light at Fire Station 6 in Livermore, California, has reportedly been burning since 1901, with a few interruptions during power failures.
 (In fact, that bulb looks a little bit like these antique replicas…)

 2. Visible light is just the part of the electromagnetic spectrum that our eyes can see.
 That’s what makes LED light so efficient: unlike incandescent bulbs, LEDs are designed to only emit visible light.

 3. The brain operates on the same amount of power as a 10-watt to 15-watt light bulb, it varies depending on the size of your brain.

 4. The first light bulbs to shine on Niagara Falls were installed in 1879, using lights with illumination equivalent to 32,000 candles.
 Today there are 21 xenon spotlights, 4,000 watts each, at the Falls which are equivalent to about 8.2 billion candles.